finbourne/lusid-sdk-python/sdk/docs/SystemConfigurationApi.md

 [EARLY ACCESS] Create transaction type

-Create a new transaction type by specifying a definition and the mappings to movements
+Create a new transaction type by specifying a definition and mappings to movements.

 ### Example